sagihaider/CE888_2021/README.md

 1. Create a Google Account if you don't have.
 2. Open [Google Colab](https://colab.research.google.com/)
 3. For help on Colab, please watch YouTube Tutorials or watch my [YouTube Tutorial](https://www.youtube.com/watch?v=Zwqy5ub_-00&list=PLIzq8uevSgtdhgCzajHUUESPifdw5ol1N)
 4. Now, jump to [Lab 1](https://github.com/sagihaider/CE888_2021/tree/master/Lab_1) and read the whole notebook for NumPy and Matplotlib.
-Now, complete the questions given at the end of the notebook.
+5. Now, [Lab 1 Exercise](https://github.com/sagihaider/CE888_2021/blob/main/Lab_1/Exercise_Lab_1.ipynb).
 Please feel free to take the help from web.
-5. Once you complete the questions make sure your lab instructor has check and marked you.
+6. Once you complete the questions make sure your lab instructor has check and marked you.

 Useful link for NumPy and Matplotlib: